 The Remembrance Gallery

-The Puyallup Valley Chapter of the Japanese American Citizens League (JACL) is building the "Puyallup Assembly Center" Remembrance Gallery.
-It will encourage an inclusive understanding of the wrongful incarceration of 125,000 Japanese and Japanese Americans in the United States during WWII.
-The Washington State Fair is providing an opportunity to build a permanent historic exhibit inside the grandstand, which is part of the original confinement site (history of the Pacific Assembly Center).
-The Gallery will provide comprehensive education using the latest techniques in immersive and interactive media design that will bring to life personal stories and in-depth content.
-The names of over 7,500 who were wrongfully imprisoned on these fairgrounds will be permanently displayed.
+The Puyallup Valley Chapter of the Japanese American Citizens League (JACL) presents the "Puyallup Assembly Center" Remembrance Gallery.
+The Gallery encourages an inclusive understanding of the wrongful incarceration of 125,000 Japanese and Japanese Americans in the United States during WWII (Learn more about mass incarceration during World War II).
+The Washington State Fair has provided a space to build a permanent historic exhibit inside the grandstand, which is part of the original confinement site (Learn more about the history of the Puyallup Assembly Center).

 History of the Puyallup Assembly Center